birdandhike.com logo

 Caruthers Canyon

-Caruthers Canyon Trail sign (view N)
+Old Caruthers Canyon Trail sign, now missing (view N)

 In this area, the vegetation along the road is dense and diverse.
 Shrub Live Oak is thick, and spaced between the oaks are filled with Manzanita, Ashy Silktassel, Cliffrose, Matchweed, Narrowleaf Goldenbush, Banana Yucca, and lots of cactus (Tulip Pricklypear, Grizzlybear Cactus, Mojave Kingcup Cactus, and Spinystar Cactus).
 Keep an ear out for Woodhouse's Scrub-Jays, and watch for Western Fence Lizards scurrying behind the rocks.